iCSawyer/NLPerturbator/README.md

 # NLPerturbator: Studying the Robustness of Code LLMs to Natural Language Variations

-This is our replication package of the paper "?
-A Case Study on Code Generation".
+This is our replication package of the paper "NLPerturbator: Studying the Robustness of Code LLMs to Natural Language Variations".
 In this repository, we introduce the information of our tool NLPerturbator, the evaluation process, and our survey.

 ## List of Materials: